Gordon Smart: Radio

 In March 2020, Smart left Radio X due to ill health and in September 2020, it was confirmed that he would not be returning.

 In 2024 Smart replaced Colin Murray as host of the Monday to Thursday editions of BBC Radio 5 Live's late show, presiding over a drop in audience.

 Other media work

 Smart once appeared on The Xtra Factor as a part of the celebrity panel.
 In May 2010 he appeared on Channel 4's Real Stories discussing the careers of music stars including Cheryl, Rihanna and Simon Cowell with host Dave Berry.

 He presented a TalkSPORT 4pm to 7pm Drivetime slot and was a cover presenter on Good Morning Britain in December 2022.

 As of August 2022, actor Martin Compston has starred in a Restless Natives weekly podcast with Smart as co-host via Global Player.

+Since 26th June 2023 he has been an occasional guest presenter on the BBC daytime show, Morning Live.

+Personal life

+Gordon Smart was born in the spring of 1980 as the middle born of three boys; with two brothers:-Graeme (older brother,..a dentist) and Andrew "Andy" (the youngest boy).

+Smart is married to Kate and they have two children, he is a fundraiser for the Mary Leishman Foundation, in memory of his late mother in law.